OxSnosh/St8craft/frontend/packages/nextjs/public/gameplay_guide.md

 #### Senators

 Each team has 5 democratically elected senators.
-Senators will be elected every thirty days.
+Senators will be elected every 20 days.
 Each nation can vote for a senator on their team each election.
 If a nation switched teams they must wait 30 days before casting a vote in an election.

 Senators have the ability to sanction nations.
 Sanctioned nations will not have the ability to trade with anyone else on the team where they are sanctioned.